 Financial Education and Fraud Prevention

 AARP provides numerous resources for individuals aged 50 and over, including information on a broad range of topics.
-These include AARP's public policies; answers to financial-planning questions; guidance on health and wellness; tips for coping with difficult life transitions; financial planning; and opportunities to contact government officials and participate in discussion groups and on-line courses.
+These include AARP's public policies; answers to financial-planning questions; guidance on health and wellness; tips for coping with difficult life transitions; and opportunities to contact government officials and participate in discussion groups and on-line courses.
 AARP has established a voice in Washington, D.C., and each state, representing members on issues like Medicare, Social Security and consumer safety.

 This Web site contains information about AARP's activities in Arkansas.